0xnullb0dy/Docs/homelab/Homelab-SOC-Build-Plan.md

 > updated IAM addresses — this doc is the source of truth for `.12`–`.16`.

 > **Why split across hosts?**
-> Splunk's indexer and OpenEDR's ELK-style backend are both meaningful resource
+> Splunk's indexer is the heaviest resource consumer in this stack — stacking
-> consumers — stacking everything on one Proxmox host risks starving both.
-Bigmox
+> everything on one Proxmox host risks starving it.
+Bigmox (direct LAN 2 connection,
-> (direct LAN 2 connection) carries Splunk + Ansible/Semaphore + the future SOAR
+> 31.29 GiB RAM) carries Splunk + OpenVAS + the future SOAR instance; Minimox
+> (15.34 GiB RAM) carries the Wazuh EDR manager (deliberately light now that there's
-> instance; Minimox carries OpenEDR + OpenVAS.
-This keeps load balanced and means
+> no indexer/dashboard on it) + Ansible/Semaphore.
+This keeps load balanced and
-> one host going down doesn't kill your entire monitoring/scanning capability.
+> means one host going down doesn't kill your entire monitoring/scanning capability.
+>
+> **Updated (July 2026):** OpenVAS and Ansible swapped hosts — OpenVAS moved to
+> Bigmox because it outgrew Minimox's smaller RAM pool once real scan load
+> exceeded its original 4 GB allocation; Ansible (light at 2 GB) moved to Minimox
+> in its place.
+See Phase 4's "Why This Moved" note for the full math.

 ---